-The Council plan to extend the kerbside dry recyclable collection to a multimaterial recyclable collection service.
+The Council plan to extend the dry recyclables kerbside collection to a multimaterial collection.
 The aim is to encourage participation in the scheme and to increase the tonnage collected.
-Plastic bottles, cans and cardboard will be added to the existing waste paper collection scheme.
+Plastic bottles, cans and cardboard will be added to the collection scheme.